Steiner-254/Cyfrin-Updraft-Course/Intermidiate/Advanced Foundry/S9 Security/Lesson5.md

 ### Wrap Up/Summary
 - Security is both for developers and security engineers.
 - Developers should run the tools before going for security audits.
+- Audit process involves manual review and usage of tools.
+-